GVenters/CloudNativePrinciples/Principles.md

 3. Services must have monitoring in place that will give up to date and meaningful meterics on the operation of the service and resource usage.

 ## Monitoring
 Appropriate service metrics must be defined and monitored.
+These should reflect performance against business objectives of the service as well as reflecting best practice in monitoring of technical performance.

 ## Security
 Adherence to cloud security principles https://www.ncsc.gov.uk/guidance/implementing-cloud-security-principles

-## Compliance
+## Compliance and Governance
+1. Cloud services will be governed in line with
-Service descriptions
+2. Service descriptions
+3. Standards

 ## Interoperability
 Consideration must be given to platform lock-in and interoperability with other platforms and systems.
 Where lock-in is acceptable, this should be documented and agreed with the business (with coverage of the potential costs of migration, if required).